mirisuzanne/miriamsuzanne/content/what.rst

   Like a mouse in a china shop.*

   - `Into the Green Green Mud`_:
-    *A love story, and an after-love story.*
+    *Love story, and after-love story.*
   - Misa Populi:
     *The Catholic Mass, dissected and rebuilt.*